How to fix a fireplace smoking issue.

 If these quick fixes are still not helping your situation, you may need to look into some more expensive but effective solutions.
 One of the easiest of these is the Smoke-Guard.
 If your firebox is too big for your flue system, more smoke can accumulate in the firebox than can safely draft up the chimney.
 The excess smoke has nowhere to go but back out into your house.
 Install a Smoke-Guard, a strip of metal to decrease the size of the opening of your chimney.
 This can immediately solve smoking problems.
 This makes the ratio of the fireplace opening to the flue size more compatible.

 Here’s how to tell if your fireplace opening is too large for your flue:

 - Determine the area of your flue.
 If it is rectangular or square, multiply the flue’s length by its width.
 If it is a round flue, use the radius (half of the diameter.)
 Multiply 3.14 x radius x radius.

 - Determine the area of your fireplace opening.
 Multiply the height of your fireplace opening by its width.

 - Compare them.
-If the area of your fireplace opening is more than 10 times the area of your flue, your smoke problems may stem from your fireplace opening being too large for your flue.
+If the area of your fireplace opening is more than 10 times the area of your flue, your fireplace smoking problems may stem from your fireplace opening is too large for your flue.
 A smoke guard will effectively reduce the size of your fireplace opening.